How to Clear apt Cache in Ubuntu [3 Effective Methods]

 2. apt-get Autoclean Command

 The apt-get autoclean command is similar to apt-get clean but with a subtle difference.
-It removes only obsolete package files, keeping necessary ones intact.
+It removes only useless package files, keeping necessary ones intact.
 This ensures that you retain packages that might still be useful in case of downgrades or reinstalls.
 Follow these steps to clean apt Cache:

 1. Open the Terminal application on your Ubuntu system and type the following command: